 1. HAVE YOU EVER COMPLETED AN IRB PROPOSAL AT BOSTON UNIVERSITY BEFORE?

 a.
-NO – Students completing an IRB proposal for the first time at Boston University MUST have a consultation with Dr. Tucker to go over their proposal draft BEFORE turning the proposal in for pre-review.
-Please feel free to stop by Prof. Tucker’s office hours on Tuesdays and Fridays from 10-12:30 (fall 2012).
-While making an appointment is not required, it is recommended that you make an appointment during office hours to ensure that there will be adequate time to discuss your case.
+NO – Students completing an IRB proposal for the first time at Boston University MUST have a consultation with Dr. Ammerman to go over their proposal draft BEFORE turning the proposal in for pre-review.
+Please schedule an appointment to ensure that there will be adequate time to discuss your case.

 b.
-YES – Students who have submitted to the BU IRB before and wish to meet with Prof. Tucker before submitting their application may also come to her office hours.
+YES – Students who have submitted to the BU IRB before and wish to meet with Prof. Ammerman before submitting their application may also make an appointment.

 2. WOULD YOU LIKE TO DROP OFF YOUR COMPLETED PROPOSAL ELECTRONICALLY OR IN HARD COPY?

 a.
 ELECTRONIC SUBMISSIONS – Researchers may email their IRB proposal to firstname.lastname@example.org.
 This address will be checked daily Monday through Friday.
 Upon receipt of your proposal, you will receive a confirmation email.
 Electronic submissions will be reviewed and returned to you within seven (7) business days from the date of the confirmation email.